technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 2/Lab 2 - Create an agent to help users learn.md

     The instructions can have up to 8,000 characters.
 In this case, we are going with the above prompt.

-8. Specify the desired conversation style and tone your agent should use, for example, enter the given prompt - +++Friendly Tutor should talk to users like a kind, patient teacher+++ and then click on the **Send** icon.
+8. Specify the desired conversation style and tone your agent should use, for example, enter the given prompt - !!Friendly Tutor should talk to users like a kind, patient teacher!! and then click on the **Send** icon.

      ![](./media/image6.png)

 9. Add knowledge to your agent, if desired.
 For Friendly Tutor, tell Copilot you want to
-    +++Use https://learn.microsoft.com/microsoft-copilot-studio as a knowledge source+++
+    !!Use https://learn.microsoft.com/microsoft-copilot-studio as a knowledge source!!

      ![A screenshot of a computer AI-generated content may be incorrect.](./media/image7.png)